EXCAVATIONS AT THE LATE BRONZE AGE HARBOUR CITY OF HALA SULTAN TEKKE, CYPRUS

-Renewed excavations at Hala Sultan Tekke (Area 6), a 25+ ha large harbour city close to Larnaca, were carried out under the direction of Peter M. Fischer from the Gothenburg University 2010–2012.
-The excavations are financed by the Swedish Söderberg Foundations, the Institute for Aegean Prehistory (INSTAP) and the Royal Society of Arts and Sciences in Gothenburg.
+Renewed excavations at Hala Sultan Tekke (Area 6), a 25+ ha large harbour city close to Larnaca, have been carried out under the direction of Peter M. Fischer from the Gothenburg University since 2010.
+The excavations are financed by the Swedish Söderberg Foundations, the Institute for Aegean Prehistory (INSTAP), the Royal Swedish Academy of Letters, History and Antiquities and the Royal Society of Arts and Sciences in Gothenburg.

 Previous excavations directed by the late Paul Åström focused on the latest occupation (viz. our Stratum 1).
 One of the main goals of the new excavations is to explore the complete occupational sequence of Hala Sultan Tekke and thereby to contribute to the discussion on relative and absolute chronology of the crucial period which covers the late Middle Cypriote and the Late Cypriote IA–IB periods during which the much debated Minoan eruption of the Thera volcano took place.

-In addition to complementary information on the 12th century level (Stratum 1) two more levels of occupation could so far be verified: Stratum 2, preliminarily placed at the end of the 13th century, and Stratum 3 which is tentatively placed in the 14th or 13th centuries BCE.
+In addition to complementary information on the 12th century level (Stratum 1) two more levels of occupation could so far be verified: Stratum 2, preliminarily placed at the end of the 13th or the beginning of the 12th century (i.e. the LC IIC/IIIA transition), and Stratum 3 which is tentatively placed in the 14th or 13th centuries BCE.
 The chronology is mainly based on radiocarbon dates.
 Whereas Strata 1 and 2 produced fairly intact architectural remains, Stratum 3 suffered from the building activities of the two more recent strata.
-In consequence, any detailed interpretation of the finds from Stratum 3 has not been possible.
+In consequence, any detailed interpretation of the finds from Stratum 3 has not been possible yet.